Questions about Electric Fencing

 2. Our hens are getting through the netting, what should we do?

-Electric Netting that is designed for poultry has gaps that are too small for standard sized poultry to fit through.
-Either you are using electric netting that has been designed for sheep, goats or pigs (which has larger holes allowing the hens to exit) or your chickens are still very young and you may need to use another form of containment until they are fully grown.
-The best way to contain hens is with proper Electric Poultry Netting.
+Electric Fencing that is designed for poultry has gaps that are too small for standard sized poultry to fit through.
+Either you are using electric fencing that has been designed for sheep, goats or pigs (which has larger holes allowing the hens to exit) or your chickens are still very young and you may need to use another form of containment until they are fully grown.
+The best way to contain hens is with proper Electric Poultry Fencing.

-3. Can I attach Electric Netting to the existing electric fencing on our farm?
+3. Can I attach an electric net to the existing electric fencing on our farm?

 Essentially yes – if you already have electric fencing on your farm and you want to add some electric netting then there is no fundamental reason that you cannot.
 The same energisers are used for both permanent electric fencing and for portable electric netting so there is nothing to worry about in terms of an incompatibility between the two systems.
 The only thing you will need to check is that your existing energiser has sufficient excess capacity to handle the extra load requirement.
 (Energisers normally are rated by the number of kilometers of wire they can charge.
 A 50m electric net contains about 500m of wire).